menglin0320/wap-on-tensor/README.md

 ```
 to get a text file that has all the translations on validation set.
 And the exp rate on validation set will be printed.

-# Reference:
-This work is based on [Jianshu's work](https://github.com/JianshuZhang/WAP), Also you can get training and validation data on his repo.

 # Performance:
 I didn't really tested the model's performance but LinJM told me that my model achieved exp rate 0.335 (330/985 ).
 It's fairly low compare to orginal work's performance.
 But I used less resource.